sf-wdi-27-28/project-03-27/README.md

 ## Instructor Groups

-###### Who will be my assigned instructor / DIR for this project?
+###### Who will be my assigned instructor for this project?

-You'll meet with your assigned instructor / DIR daily to guide you throughout the project.
+You'll meet with your assigned instructor daily to guide you throughout the project.
 They will also be sending you feedback on the project afterwards.

 #### Brianna